-Diana Sproat BA MA MCIfA
+Diana Sproat BA MA PGDipCHE MCIfA

-Before joining AOC, Diana had a background in archaeology, working for a number of commercial archaeological units as an area supervisor, excavator, surveyor and planner both in Britain and overseas.
+Before joining AOC, Diana had a background in archaeology, working for a number of commercial archaeological units as an area supervisor, archaeologist, surveyor and planner both in Britain and overseas.
 She has a wide variety of experience in both urban and rural excavation including large open area excavation, small evaluations and watching briefs.

 Sproat, D, Toolis R, Hepher, J, & Rankin, D 2004 ‘Town and Factory: An Historic Building Survey of 200 Years of John Paton’s Kilncraigs Woollen Mill in Alloa, Clackmannanshire’, Industrial Archaeology Rev 25.1, 21-36.

 Sproat, D 2006 ‘The History of Granton Gas Works’, Industrial Archaeology Rev 28.1, 33 – 46.

 Toolis, R & Sproat, D 2007 ‘An enlightenment of the backlands of Canongate: excavation and survey of Waverley Vaults, New Street, Edinburgh’, Post-Medieval Archaeology 41/1 (2007), pp. 155-179.

 Toolis, R & Sproat, D 2008 ‘An Archaeological insight into the Transformation of Edinburgh between the 17th and 20th centuries’, History Scotland 8/5 (2008), pp. 16 – 20

 Crone, A & Sproat, D 2012 ‘Revealing the history behind the façade: a timber-framed building at 302 Lawnmarket, Edinburgh’, Architectural Heritage Society of Scotland Journal (forthcoming)